rust-lang/book/2018-edition/src/ch10-02-traits.md

 Here, we try to return either a `NewsArticle` or a `Tweet`.
 This cannot work, due to restrictions around how `impl Trait` works.
-To write this code, you’ll have to wait until Chapter 17, “trait objects”.
+To write this code, you’ll have to wait until the “Using Trait Objects that Allow for Values of Different Types” section of Chapter 17.

 ### Fixing the `largest` Function with Trait Bounds